phetsims/function-builder/doc/model.md

 cannot be run backwards through the function to produce the original input.
 Examples: Multiplication by zero is a non-invertible numeric function.
 Conversion to grayscale is a non-invertible image transform.

-For invertible functions, the model in this simulation does not implement an explicit inverse of each invertible function.
+For invertible functions, the model in this simulation does not implement an explicit inverse function.
 Instead, all computation is performed in the forward direction, based on an input's location relative to a function.
 And a card's location is constrained based on whether a function is invertible; cards cannot be dragged backwards through non-invertible functions.